-Fall course sign ups typically occur throughout the summer, so make sure you do your research early and see what classes your school will have to offer next semester.
-Really take some time to explore the course list and take classes that not only interest you, but will also help you navigate your career path.
+Fall course sign-ups typically occur throughout the summer, so make sure you do your research early and see what classes your school will have to offer next semester.
+Really take some time to explore the course list and take classes that not only interest you but will also help you navigate your career path.

 9. Participate in extracurricular activities.

 In addition to your studies, it’s also important to take part in your campus community and activities.
-Employers will want to see that you did something else at school besides just study.
+Employers will want to see that you did something else at school besides just studying.
 So look for a club that sparks your interest and get involved.
 This is always a great way to build on your network, add new types of experience to your skillset, and even achieve a leadership position.

 10. Take part in activities outside of your school.

 You can also take part in activities off your campus setting.
-There are lots of opportunities to get started with, whether it be through a club or something you do on your own.
+There are lots of opportunities to get started, whether it be through a club or something you do on your own.
 Volunteering is an excellent way to help your community, as well as add experience to your resume.
 It is important for employees to see that you are a well-rounded student, and it shows how you spend some of your free time.